celsiusnarhwal/poetry-sort/README.md

 ## Configuration

-poetry-sort can be configured via a `tool.sort.config` section in your `pyproject.toml` file.
+poetry-sort can be configured either on a per-project basis in `pyproject.toml` or globally in your Poetry `config.toml` file.
+Either way, configuration options are placed inside the `tool.sort.config` key.

 ```toml
 [tool.sort.config]